agalue/opennms-drift-kubernetes/README.md

 Each cluster technology explains how to deploy the manifests.

-As part of the deployment, some complementary RBAC permissions will be added, in case there is a need for adding operators and/or administrators to the OpenNMS namespace.
+As part of the deployment, some complementary RBAC permissions will be added if there is a need for adding operators and/or administrators to the OpenNMS namespace.
 Check [namespace.yaml](manifests/namespace.yaml) for more details.

 Use the following to check whether or not all the resources have been created: